chaitanyatekane/mini-project-01-using-HTML-and-CSS/README.md

 # mini-project-01-using-HTML-and-CSS
-Simple landing page just like resume or portfolio
+Simple Landing Page Just Like Resume or Portfolio